DataSF/draft-publishing-standards/canonical-lists/address-numbers.md

-# Street Numbers (Addresses)
+# Street Numbers \(Addresses\)

 ## Definition

-* An street number is one assigned to a building entrance by the Department of Building Inspection
+_Per Administrative Bulletin 035 in the San Francisco Building Codes_

-    All primary entrances from the street to all buildings and all direct entrances from the street to separate tenant spaces or dwelling units shall be numbered
+> All primary entrances from the street to all buildings and all direct entrances from the street to separate tenant spaces or dwelling units shall be numbered